-After Roman Catholicism/Christianity became an independent power in the seventh century, and later became the eighth head of the Beast, the curses of bloodshed and pestilence were poured out on it throughout some of the darkest years of mankind, from the endless wars fought on the Iberian Peninsula, and the Crusades fought over Jerusalem, to the bloody wars following on from the Reformation.
+After Roman Catholicism/Christianity became an independent power in the seventh century, and later became the eighth head of the Beast, the curses of bloodshed and pestilence were poured out on it throughout some of the darkest years of mankind, from the endless wars fought on the Iberian Peninsula, to the bloody wars following on from the Reformation.
 Curse upon curse.

 The Roman Empire, led from Constantinople rather than Rome since the time of Constantine, lost control of Jerusalem to the Muslims in 638AD.
 Rome however, stood back on its feet, this time as a spiritual empire, led by the Papacy.
 When the Crusaders, at the behest of the Papacy, conquered Jerusalem in 1099, Rome became the head of the Beast once again.
 This was the "eighth" head (Rev 17:11), which was in fact a continuation of the sixth head.

-From here on the Papacy/false Christianity launched into the period of the Inquisitions, perhaps the bloodiest chapter in man's dark history.
+From here on the Papacy/false Christianity progressed into the period of the Inquisitions, perhaps the bloodiest chapter in man's dark history.

 Rev 18:6 however, states "Render to her just as she rendered to you, and repay her double according to her works; in the cup which she has mixed, mix double for her".

-In the Church era message to Thyatira, "Jezebel" was warned that she would be thrown into a sick bed if she did not repent, as described on the page "THE TRUE CHURCH ERAS".
+In the Church era message to Thyatira, "Jezebel", a code name for Roman Catholicism, was warned that she would be thrown into a sick bed if she did not repent, as described on the page "THE TRUE CHURCH ERAS".
 As she did not repent, the greatest plague in man's history, the Black Death, was poured out on this power.